 Six illegal workers jailed

-The six illegal workers were charged at Shatin Magistrates' Courts on June 16 with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration or while being a person in respect of whom a removal order or deportation order was in force.
-The four Vietnamese illegal workers pleaded guilty and were sentenced to 15 months' imprisonment.
-They were also charged with using forged Hong Kong identity cards or false instruments and were sentenced to imprisonment for 15 months.
+The six illegal workers were charged at Shatin and Kowloon City Magistrates' Courts on September 29 and yesterday respectively with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration or while being a person in respect of whom a removal order or deportation order was in force.
+They pleaded guilty to the charge and were each sentenced to 15 months' imprisonment.
+The female Vietnamese was also charged with using a forged Hong Kong identity card and was sentenced to 15 months' imprisonment.
 All sentences are to run concurrently.
-The Indonesian illegal workers were convicted after trial and were sentenced to 22 months and four weeks' imprisonment, and 22 months two weeks and two days' imprisonment respectively.

 The ImmD spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.

 The spokesman also warned that it is an offence to use or possess a forged Hong Kong identity card.
 Offenders are liable to prosecution and a maximum penalty of a $100,000 fine and up to 10 years' imprisonment.